SII-Enigma/AMPO/README.md

 ## Inference

-Here’s an example of using ReLIFT for inference:
+Here’s an example of using AMPO for inference:

 <details>
 <summary>Click to view inference example</summary>